onomondo/onomondo-ipa/README.md

 The IPAd core implementation (libasn, libipa) written in a way so that it has no dependencies other than a c99 compliant C-compiler.
-However, onomondo-ipa still requires platform dependent modules that allow it to make HTTP(s) requests and to access the eUICC via some sort of smartcard reader.
-This repository ships with a sample implementation where those platform depended modules that can run on a standard Linux system:
+However, onomondo-ipa still requires platform dependent modules that allow it to make HTTP(s) requests and to access the eUICC via some sort of smart card reader.
+This repository ships with a sample implementation of those platform-dependent modules that can run on a standard Linux system:

 * `http.c`: Contains a libcurl based implementation to make HTTP(s) requests.
 * `scard.c`: Contains a libpcsclite based implementation to access the eUICC.